 The Focused Projects Award for Junior Investigators is investigator-initiated and intended to support projects across a wide variety of topics and research questions relevant to sleep medicine that align with the mission of the AASM Foundation.
 Focused Projects proposals can involve patient outcomes, quality metrics or other aspects of health services research but are not limited to these topics.

 Research projects should address one or more important unanswered scientific questions related to sleep and/or sleep disorders.
 Given the size and scope of the Focused Projects award mechanism, both small self-contained research projects and pilot projects, in preparation for a larger study, are appropriate.

 - Physicians (MD or DO) who are board-eligible or board-certified in sleep medicine by the American Board of Sleep Medicine or by a member board of the American Board of Medical Specialties and have completed their sleep medicine fellowship within the past 10 years, or who are currently enrolled in an ACGME-accredited sleep medicine fellowship program are eligible to apply.

-- Researchers (PhD or other doctoral degree) who are within 10 years of completing their post-doctoral training or who are current post-doctoral fellows.
+- Researchers (PhD or other similar doctoral degree) who are within 10 years of completing their post-doctoral training or who are current post-doctoral fellows.